mewore/terraria-server-web/README.md

 ### Basic features

+- [ ] 💙💛 Ability to configure the Terraria executable path of a host ("${HOME}/.local/share/Terraria/{Instances |
+  Executables}" by default) and to view what is present
 - [ ] 💙💛 Ability to upload Terraria worlds
 - [ ] 💙💛 Display the Terraria mods of a host
 - [ ] 💙💛 Ability to upload Terraria mods